cmsgears/template-basic/README.md

 Themes
 ------------------------------------------
+1. Admin Theme provide layouts to manage both Core and Forms modules.
+It also provide options to configure modules and plugins.
-1. Basic Theme for frontend.
+2. Basic Theme for frontend.
 It provide layouts and views for both Core and Forms modules.
-2. Admin Theme provide layouts to manage both Core and Forms modules.
-It also provide options to configure plugins.

 Template Details
 =========================================
 The Basic Template is a group of directories and configuration files used to manage the backend and frontend applications.

 It also provide DB configuration having required test data.
 The uploads directory is uploaded by default gallery used on landing page.